emadurandal/GLBoost/README.md

 // add the camera to the scene scene.addChild(camera);

-// create an expression (which is composed of several rendering paths) var expression = glBoostContext.createExpressionAndRenderPasses(1);
+// create an expression (which is composed of several rendering passes) var expression = glBoostContext.createExpressionAndRenderPasses(1);

-// set scene to render path of expression expression.renderPasses[0].scene = scene;
+// set scene to render pass of expression expression.renderPasses[0].scene = scene;

 // call this method before rendering